 Can I get a harassment restraining order against a minor?

-The law allows for a harassment restraining order to be issued against an adult or against a minor (“juvenile”) who has committed harassment as defined by law.1
+The law does allow for a harassment restraining order to be issued against a minor who has committed harassment as defined by law.1

 1 MN Code § 609.748(1)(b)